tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: in interp(), what about making prep check similar to put() for all prep verbs
 			- IDEA: could have a prep attribute for each prep verb
 			- IDEA: in interp(), have a list of all possible preps and use list to break sentence
-	- TBD: New interactive classes (see above)
-	- TBD: clean-up from old Door class
-		- is_door(), is_container(), is_surface() and etc
-		- door doc_strings => interactive()
-		- door() module to legacy folder
-		- ensure that no room descriptions indicate 'standing' in room (since you could be sitting)

-- CANCEL: Given that creatures will be contained:
-	- need to embrace a node-based awareness of creature location
-	- need to embrace the use of recursion on methods like remove()
-	- Apply this to concepts like drop() and stand() / exit()
-	- DECISION: alternatively, just treat creature-containers as special exceptions

 - TBD: instantiate Creature Containers in actual game
 	- TBD: decide - should creature.is_contained and creature.get_container be ViewOnly methods?